-The coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
-An outbreak of the virus that causes COVID-19 was first detected in Wuhan City, Hubei Province, China in December 2019, and cases have now been found internationally, including in the U.S.
+Updated May 17, 2021.
+COVID-19, or coronavirus disease 2019, is a respiratory illness that can spread from person to person.
+An outbreak of the virus that causes COVID-19 was first detected in Wuhan City, Hubei Province, China in December 2019, with widespread cases found internationally, including the U.S.

 What are coronaviruses?

 Coronavirus refers to a family of viruses that have a crown-like ("corona") appearance that cause disease in animals and humans.
 In humans, coronaviruses cause respiratory tract infections that are typically mild, like the common cold.
 Some coronaviruses seem more severe, including severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 How is it spread? (what we understand so far)

 - Mainly person-to-person through respiratory droplets and aerosols.

 - May also spread through contact with contaminated surfaces (and then you touch your eyes, mouth, and face).